BASTAcode/BASTA/docs/index.rst

 Authors
 -------
-The original author of the code is:

-* Víctor Aguirre Børsen-Koch

-The current core developing team are:
+The current core developing team members are:

 * Jakob Lysgaard Rørsted (maintainer)
-* Mark Lykke Winther
+* Mark Lykke Winther (co-maintainer)
 * Amalie Stokholm
 * Kuldeep Verma

+The original author of the code is:

+* Víctor Aguirre Børsen-Koch

 Throughout the years, many people have contributed to the addition and development of various parts and modules of BASTA.
 We welcome further contributions from the community as well as issues reporting.
 Please look at the section